pymor/pymor/docs/source/tutorial_projection.rst

 This action has special cases for all possible combinations of given or not-given :attr:`~pymor.operators.interface.Operator.range` and :attr:`~pymor.operators.interface.Operator.source` bases.
-In our case, the `else` block of the second `else` block applies, where we see our old :meth:`pymor.operators.interface.Operator.apply2` call.
+In our case, the `else` block of the second `else` block applies, where we see our familiar :meth:`~pymor.operators.interface.Operator.apply2` call.

-If you look at the rules of `ProjectRules` again, you see that :meth:`~pymor.algorithms.projection.project` can handle many more special cases.
+If you look at the rules of `ProjectRules` again, you see that :meth:`~pymor.algorithms.projection.project` can handle many more cases.
-If all rules fail, a `NoMatchingRuleError` will be raised, in which case, :meth:`~pymor.algorithms.projection.project` will return a :class:`~pymor.operators.constructions.ProjectedOperator` which just stores the projection bases and performs the projection for each call to the |Operator| interface methods.
+If all rules fail, a `NoMatchingRuleError` will be raised, in which case, :meth:`~pymor.algorithms.projection.project` will return a :class:`~pymor.operators.constructions.ProjectedOperator`, which just stores the projection bases and performs the projection for each call to the |Operator| interface methods.
 Thus, even when offline/online decomposition fails, still a mathematically correct representation of the projected |Operator| is returned to allow testing the approximation